cgfulton/how-to/openshift/4.6/compliance-operator.md

 At this point, [OpenShift Lifecycle Manager](https://docs.openshift.com/container-platform/4.6/operators/understanding/olm/olm-understanding-olm.html) is now aware of the selected Operator.
 A cluster service version (CSV) for the Operator should appear in the target namespace, and APIs provided by the Operator should be available for creation.

-## Using the `Compliance Operator`
+## Create `Scans`
-After you have installed the [compliance-operator](https://github.com/openshift/compliance-operator) in the `fisma-moderate` namespace the operater is ready to use.
+After we have installed the [compliance-operator](https://github.com/openshift/compliance-operator) in the `fisma-moderate` namespace we are ready to start creating scans.

 **View** the out-of-the-box [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects that are part of the [compliance-operator](https://github.com/openshift/compliance-operator) installation using the following command: